Young-Market/ymcore/README.md

 ## YM Node

-It is possible to run Waves Node on Linux, macOS or Windows.
+It is possible to run YM Node on Linux, macOS or Windows.
 Please, download an appropriate binary file from [Releases page](https://github.com/Young-Market/ymcore/releases).

 You can either synchronize a node over network or import a downloaded blockchain file.